Summary of Dooyeweerd for Researchers (In Any Field)

 and gives a different flavour

-- Dooyeweerd was a very different kind of philosophy, with different starting-points. [ 1 ], [ 2 ]
+- Dooyeweerd gave us a very different kind of philosophy, with different starting-points. [ 1 ], [ 2 ] This can give research a refreshingly different flavour and motivation.

 - Dooyeweerd took everyday experience more seriously than most philosophers do.
 This includes pre-theoretical thought and intuition.